atomisthq/docs/docs/developer/sdm.md

 ### node_modules

-The `node_modules` directory contains all the project dependencies, as defined in the `package.json` and installed by NPM.
+The `node_modules` directory contains all the project dependencies, as defined in the `package.json` and installed by npm.

 ### scripts